shirleyobih1/path-cc.github.io/_events/2022-All-Hands-Meeting.md

 - Campus services and experiences, and NSF Campus Cyberinfrastructure (CC*)
 - Impact on multi-institutional collaborations, including U.S. LHC Projects

-Online participation will continue to be free, but registration is rquired.
+Online participation will continue to be free, but registration is required.
 To register visit the [AHM registration page](https://opensciencegrid.org/all-hands/2022/registration/).
 The event will be entirely virtual this year.

 For further details, visit: [https://opensciencegrid.org/all-hands/2022/](https://opensciencegrid.org/all-hands/2022/)